 - Foundation–pouring of concrete for footing or slab/on grade foundation averaging $75 per cubic yard with 30 cubic yards running at least $2500.

 - Framing–post-and-beam with roof trusses and a support beam system tied to the existing dwelling in compliance with building codes.
-Cost of lumber varies as does the carpenter’s design.
+The cost of lumber varies as does the carpenter’s design.
 On average, carpenters charge $70 per hour.

 - Electrical–including wiring and lighting to code, depends on the degree of work needed.
 Electricians average anywhere from $65 to $85 per hour.